 Other airports in Pokhara

 Nepal's Cabinet awarded China CAMC Engineering Co (CMAC) the contract to construct and develop the new international airport at Pokhara, following a recommendation by the Ministry of Culture Tourism and Civil Aviation.
 CMAC had the lowest bid for the project, at USD305 million, significantly more than the USD175 million budget originally set for the project.
 The airport will be partly funded by the export-Import Bank of China under a NPR21.6 billion (USD209 million) soft loan agreement with China's Government.
-Construction commenced on 13-Apr-2016 and will be completed in five years.
+Construction commenced on 13-Apr-2016 and planned to be completed in five years.
 The new international airport is being developed in Chinnedanda, 3km east of Pokhara’s existing airport.
-It is scheduled for completion in 2020.

 Nov-2018.
 Nepal's Minister for Culture, Tourism and Civil Aviation (MoCTCA) Rabindra Adhikari stated the New Pokhara International Airport development project has completed 17% of physical construction work.
 New Pokhara's 2500m runway is expected to be completed by the end of 2019 while the 14,000sqm passenger terminal is expected to be completed by Jul-2020.